Ravenswood Connector Slow Zone Elimination Work

 What work is being done?

-Structural work will include the repair and replacement of components on the steel structure between the Armitage and Merchandise Mart elevated stations will happen between the Armitage and Merchandise Mart stations.
+Structural work underway includes the repair and replacement of components on the steel structure between the Armitage and Merchandise Mart elevated stations will happen between the Armitage and Merchandise Mart stations.

 What's included in the work?